eduardolucioac/groovim/README.md

  * ToDo: Create verification of operating system for commands (shell/"system()" calls) that depend on it!
 By Questor

  * ToDo: Create command that completely disables GrooVim.
-This command needs to write this option to disk to disable GrooVim at vim startup (see "GrooVim_OptsUpdate()")!
+This command needs to write this option to disk to disable GrooVim at Vim startup (see "GrooVim_OptsUpdate()")!
 By Questor

  * ToDo: Review the commands that dependents of "learderkey" combinations ("GrooVim_CommandZ()")!
 (NOT A PRIORITY) By Questor